ZahidHasan/zahidhasan.github.io/_posts/2025-12-3-my-kali-box-shows-up-on-the-real-LAN.md

 ## 🎯 Finally Linux inside WSL2 sees the Internet

-### 1️⃣ Why the Default WSL 2 Network Is so “Stubborn”
+### 1️⃣ Why the Default WSL 2 Network Is “Stubborn”

 | Feature     | Default behavior in WSL 2                                     |
 | ----------- | ------------------------------------------------------------- |